odoo/documentation/accounting/others/multicurrencies/invoices_payments.rst

 Overview
 ========

-Odoo provides multi-currency support with automatic currency gross or loss entry adjustment.
-There are a few things Odoo has been to ease the user's life.
+Twenty20 provides multi-currency support with automatic currency gross or loss entry adjustment.
+There are a few things Twenty20 has been to ease the user's life.

 All the account transactions will be done using the company currency.